COMMONLY ASKED QUESTIONS

 U10 (age 7-9) THURSDAY

-CAN GIRLS PLAY FLAG TOO?
+CAN GIRLS PLAY IN ANY DIVISION?

 WHERE ARE GAMES PLAYED IN THE SPRING?